LeNPaul/full-circle/_drafts/2021-08-24-saving-time-with-task-automation.md

 title: "Saving Time With Task Automation"
 ---

 With our digital lives slowly becoming our regular lives, automation has become a term that promises to save us time.
 Automation can come in many forms, and can mean different things in different contexts.
+Once the majority of our information became available in digital form, it became easier to automate tasks such as storing and searching for information.
+Depending on how this is implemented, this can save us a lot of time, but it can also introduce scenarios that require some manual work, in some cases negating the time-saving benefits.

 For example, as part of my job, I need to keep track of professional services hours and how I allocate my time between different projects, both internal and with clients.
 At my job, we use a tool called [Harvest](https://www.getharvest.com/) to input our hours.
 Needless to say, this was a part of my job that I did not particularly enjoy, and would always put off until I absolutely had to do it at the end of the month.